wdv4758h/pypy-extradoc/blog/draft/stm-jun2012.rst

 1.4, re-explored here_; the second one is Jython_; the third one is IronPython_.)
 Unlike the previous three, it is also the first one to offer full GIL semantics to the programmer, and additionally ``thread.atomic`` (see below).
-(As a side note, the specifications of Intel's TSX_ are public, so there is of course at least one team that tries to get the same result with future Hardware Transactional Memory.
+I should also add that we're likely to see in the next year a 5th such interpreter, too, based on Hardware Transactional Memory (same approach as with STM, but using e.g.
-I am not allowed to go into any more details, which makes little sense if you ask me, but there you go.)
+`Intel's HTM`_).

 The binary I linked to above supports all built-in modules from PyPy, apart from ``signal``, still being worked on (which can be a bit